top of page

 After his crucifixion and ascension, Jesus recruited the Apostle Paul to continue his ministry.
 Paul, it should be remembered was not at first a disciple of Jesus.
 When we first encounter him in the book of Acts, his name was Saul, and he was a committed Pharisee and fierce persecutor of Jesus' followers, who had watched as Stephen, one of Jesus' devoted followers, was stoned to death.
 Saul was a Roman citizen, and an educated man, who had been trained in Jewish law.

-John was a former fisherman, and, perhaps, was Jesus' most dedicated and inspired disciple.
-Not only did he write the most spiritual account of Jesus' ministry, John did something that no other writer in the New or Old Testament ever did.
+John was a former fisherman, and, perhaps, was Jesus' most inspired disciple.
+Not only did he write the most spiritual account of Jesus' ministry, John did something that no other writer in the New or Old Testament could do.
 He defined God.
-While the prophets and the apostles had all attempted to explain the relationship of God to his worshiper, John went straight back to the source and began with God himself.
+While the prophets and the apostles had all attempted to explain the relationship of God to his worshipper, John went straight back to the source and began with God himself.
 "God is spirit."
 (John 4:24) "God is light."
 (I John 1:5) "God is love."
 (I John 4:6)

-In 1 John 4:18, he adds: "There is no fear in love, but perfect love casteth out fear."
+He adds: "There is no fear in love, perfect love puts fear out of our hearts" (I John 4:18 New Life Version).

 Having said that, there are many wonderful, and poetic images set forth in John's Revelations, including the following excerpts: